David Rotenberg

-David Rotenberg (July 24, 1930 - January 13, 2022) is a former politician in Ontario, Canada.
+David Rotenberg (July 24, 1930 – January 13, 2022) was a Canadian politician in Ontario.
 He served in the Legislative Assembly of Ontario from 1977 to 1985 as a member of the Progressive Conservative Party, and was briefly a cabinet minister in the government of Frank Miller.

 Background

-Rotenberg was born in Toronto, and educated at the University of Toronto.
-He worked as an insurance agent, and served on Toronto City Council and Metro Toronto Council.
+David Rotenberg was born in Toronto on July 24, 1930.
+He was educated at the University of Toronto.
+Rotenberg worked as an insurance agent, and served on Toronto City Council and Metro Toronto Council.
 He was first elected in the 1960 Toronto municipal election and re-elected in 1962, 1964, 1966, and 1969.

 In the 1972 election, he ran for mayor, and lost to David Crombie in a close, three-way race.
 Rotenberg was later appointed as a commissioner on the Toronto Transit Commission, and served from 1975 to 1977.

 Politics

-He ran in the 1975 provincial election, and finished second against Liberal Vern Singer in Wilson Heights.
+Rotenberg ran in the 1975 provincial election, and finished second against Liberal Vern Singer in Wilson Heights.

-He was elected to the Ontario legislature in the 1977 provincial election, defeating New Democratic Party candidate Howard Moscoe by 2,993 votes (Singer had previously announced his retirement).
+Rotenberg was elected to the Ontario legislature in the 1977 provincial election, defeating New Democratic Party candidate Howard Moscoe by 2,993 votes (Singer had previously announced his retirement).
 He served as a backbench supporter of William Davis's government, and defeated Liberal Elinor Caplan to be re-elected in 1981.

 Rotenberg supported Dennis Timbrell to succeed Davis as party leader and premier in 1985, and endorsed Larry Grossman after Timbrell's elimination on the second ballot.
 Rotenberg appears in a pictorial section between pages 106 and 107, standing between Grossman and Timbrell as the latter accepts a Grossman button.
 The caption beneath the picture identifies Rotenberg as a Timbrell supporter.